-(v) Rule 5: Origin sourcing default rule.
+- (v) Rule 5: Origin sourcing default rule.
 If a seller is unable to source a sale under any of the sourcing Rules 1 through 4 above, or the seller has insufficient information to apply those rules, the default origin sourcing rule applies.
-Subsection (2)(b)(v)(A) through (C) of this section describes sourcing Rule 5 as it applies to the sale of tangible personal property, retail services, and extended warranties.

-(A) Origin sourcing: Tangible personal property.
-If any of sourcing Rules 1 through 4 do not apply, the seller must source sales of tangible personal property to the address from which the property was shipped.

-(B) Origin sourcing: Electronically delivered prewritten software.
-If any of the sourcing Rules 1 through 4 do not apply, the seller must source sales of electronically delivered prewritten computer software to the address location from which the computer software was first available for transmission by the seller.
-Locations that merely provide for the transfer of computer software are not address locations from which the computer software is first available for transmission.

-(C) Origin sourcing: Retail services and extended warranties.
-If any of sourcing Rules 1 through 4 do not apply, the seller must source retail services and extended warranties to the address from which it provides the service or warranty.

-(D) Examples: Rule 5 - Prewritten Software.
+Subsection (2)(b)(v)(A) through (C) of this section describes sourcing Rule 5 as it applies to the sale of tangible personal property, retail services, and extended warranties. - (A) Origin sourcing: Tangible personal property.
+If any of sourcing Rules 1 through 4 do not apply, the seller must source sales of tangible personal property to the address from which the property was shipped. - (B) Origin sourcing: Electronically delivered prewritten soft-If any of the sourcing Rules 1 through 4 do not apply, the seller must source sales of electronically delivered prewritten computer software to the address location from which the computer software was first available for transmission by the seller.
+Locations that merely provide for the transfer of computer software are not address locations from which the computer software is first available for transmission. - (C) Origin sourcing: Retail services and extended warranties.
+If any of sourcing Rules 1 through 4 do not apply, the seller must source retail services and extended warranties to the address from which it provides the service or warranty. - (D) Examples: Rule 5 Prewritten Software.

 (1) Rebecca purchases prewritten computer software electronically and requests that the software be delivered to a specified email address.
 The seller operates from a retail store located in Tacoma.
 The seller does not know the location where the software will be received and further does not have information about Rebecca's location in its ordinary business records.
 Additionally, Rebecca does not supply the seller with address information during the consummation of the sale.
 Thus, none of sourcing Rules 1 through 4 apply.
 This sale must be sourced under the default sourcing rule.
 The seller first made the prewritten software available for transmission at its Tacoma location.
 The seller will source the sale to that Tacoma location from which the prewritten software was first available for transmission.
 This result will not change if the software is routed from a Tacoma server through a second server (either operated by the seller or some third party) located outside of the Tacoma location.
-Routing as used in this context refers to the transfer of prewritten software from one location to another location for retransmission to a final destination, and does not include transfers to another location where additional services or products may be added.

-(2) Assume the facts in Example (1) directly above, except that Rebecca's order is submitted to the Tacoma location and the prewritten software is first available for transmission from a Bellevue location.
-The seller will source the sale to the Bellevue location.

-(b) Special sourcing rule:)), meaning that if the seller has information necessary to satisfy the requirement in (a) of this subsection, then those sourcing provisions must be applied.
-If that information is not available, the seller must consider whether it has the information necessary to satisfy the requirement in (b) of this subsection and apply those sourcing provisions to the sale, and so on and so forth.
+Routing as used in this context refers to the transfer of prewritten software from one location to another location for retransmission to a final destination, and does not include transfers to another location where additional services or products may be added. - (2) Assume the facts in Example (1) directly above, except that Rebecca's order is submitted to the Tacoma location and the prewritten software is first available for transmission from a Bellevue location.
+The seller will source the sale to the Bellevue location. - (b) Special sourcing rule: Florist sales and)), meaning that if the seller has information necessary to satisfy the requirement in (a) of this subsection, then those sourcing provisions must be applied.
+If the requirement in (a) of this subsection does not apply, the seller must consider whether the requirement in (b) of this subsection applies, and apply those sourcing provisions to the sale.
+If the requirement in (b) of this subjection does not apply, then the seller must use the same method in determining whether the requirements first in (c), second (d), or third (e) of this subsection apply respectively, and then apply the applicable sourcing provision.
 Retail sales must be sourced in this manner as follows: